Beijinho

-Beijinho (/pt/; "little kiss" in Portuguese), also known as branquinho ("little white one"), is a typical Brazilian birthday party candy prepared with condensed milk, grated desiccated coconut, rolled over caster sugar or grated coconut and frequently topped with a clove.
+Beijinho (/pt/; "little kiss" in English), also known as branquinho ("little white one"), is a typical Brazilian birthday party candy prepared with condensed milk, grated desiccated coconut, rolled over caster sugar or grated coconut and frequently topped with a clove.

 Beijinho is the coconut version of the Brazilian brigadeiro.
 When rolled, it can be covered with granulated sugar or grated coconut.
 Traditionally a single clove is stuck in the top of the candy.

 It is believed that Beijinho was originally called "Nun's kiss" and formerly made with almonds, water and sugar.